Improved performance guarantees for Tukey's median: Proof of Lemma .

 \section{Proof of Lemma \ref{lemma:rate}.}

 The key step in the argument involves construction of a coupling between the empirical process

-and the Brownian bridge $G(z,v)$ indexed by the indicator functions of halfspaces.
-The strong approximation result by \citet[][Theorem 11.3]{koltchinskii1994komlos} guarantees the existence of a sequence $X_1,\ldots,X_{n}$ of independent standard normal random vectors and the Brownian bridge $G(v,z)$ defined on the same probability space such that
+and the Brownian bridge $G(v)$ indexed by the indicator functions of halfspaces passing through the origin.
+We state this result next. \begin{lemma} Let $d\geq 2$.
+For any $n\geq 1$, there exists a sequence $X_1,\ldots,X_{n}$ of independent standard normal random vectors and the Brownian bridge $G(v)$ defined on the same probability space such that